MacKenzie Weegar: Florida Panthers organization

 Although the Panthers began the 2019–20 season dropping two out of three games, Weegar was strong from the start.
 When new head coach Joel Quenneville put Weegar and Aaron Ekblad on their top unit, they combined for 5 points, 14 shots on goal and a plus-6 rating over three games.
 By the end of October, he led all Panthers defensemen with three goals and nine points while playing on their top pairing with Ekblad.
 Weegar's 58.43 Corsi-for percentage was also the third-best among defenseman at 5-on-5 play.
 However, he shortly thereafter suffered an upper body injury and subsequently missed eight games.
 At the time of the injury on November 10, Weegar had accumulated three goals and seven assists while averaging 19:57 of ice time over 17 games.
 He returned to the Panthers roster on November 30 and recorded two hits, two blocks and a plus-2 rating over 19:51 minutes of ice time.
 However, Weegar suffered another upper-body injury on December 28 and subsequently missed another 15 games to recover.
 When he returned to the lineup on February 4, 2020, he recorded one shot, two hits, one block and one takeaway in 13:29 of ice time alongside Keith Yandle.
 He immediately resumed his scoring touch and quickly set new career-highs with seven goals and 11 assists for 18 points.

 Once the NHL resumed play for the 2020 Stanley Cup qualifiers, Weegar returned to the Panthers for their series against the New York Islanders.
 Although he sat out for their exhibition loss to the Tampa Bay Lightning, Weegar and Ekblad were expected to return to the lineup for Game 1 of the Stanley Cup Qualifiers.
 Weegar made his NHL postseason debut on August 1, 2020, during Game 1 of the Qualifiers.
 He tallied an assist in that game as the Panthers fell 2–1 to the Islanders.
 After the Panthers were eliminated from playoff contention, Weegar signed a three-year contract extension to remain with the team.

 Calgary Flames

 Weegar (right) as a member of the Calgary Flames in a game against the Seattle Kraken in 2023.

-On July 22, 2022, Weegar was included in the blockbuster trade for the Panthers along with Jonathan Huberdeau, Cole Schwindt and a conditional 2025 first-round selection to the Calgary Flames in exchange for Matthew Tkachuk and a conditional fourth-round selection in 2025.
+On July 22, 2022, Weegar was included in the blockbuster trade for the Panthers along with Jonathan Huberdeau, Cole Schwindt and a conditional 2025 first-round selection (Cullen Potter) to the Calgary Flames in exchange for Matthew Tkachuk and a conditional fourth-round selection in 2025 (Mads Kongsbak Klyvo).

+Utah Mammoth

+During the season, in his fourth year with the Flames and with the club transitioning to a rebuild, Weegar accepted a trade to the Utah Mammoth in exchange for Olli Määttä, Jonathan Castagna, and 3 second-round selections in 2026 on March 4, 2026.